rpglab/rpglab.github.io/people/_posts/2022-12-22-Qiushi-Wang.md

 ---

-Qiushi Wang is an incoming PhD student at RPG lab (Spring 2023) at the University of Houston.
+Qiushi Wang is a PhD student at RPG lab (Spring 2023) at the University of Houston.

 Qiushi is an electrical engineer with a demonstrated working experience in the utility industry.
 She is a licensed professional engineer in Ohio and currently works as a Senior Engineer in the generator modeling group at AES Clean Energy.